I like to write about celebrities, music, TV, movies, leisure, baby names, and American pop culture.

 The Importance of a Name

 When having a baby, there is a lot of pressure on the parents to name their child appropriately.
-In families where grandparents, uncles, and aunts are involved, the expectation that you would name your child after them is high.
+In extended families where grandparents, uncles, and aunts are close, the expectation that you would name your child after them is high.